 Forever (i.e. over 30 years… God help me).

 Why did you begin playing the trumpet?

 I ask myself this all the time (usually after playing a wrong note or getting lost in a piece).
-I guess it looked cool to a five-year-old.
-My dad had all these Herb Alpert album covers with him in cool leather outfits surrounded by naked girls covered in whipped cream.
+I guess Herb Alpert sounded cool to a five-year-old.

 Do you play any other instruments?

 Can you tell us a humorous anecdote about your experience with Symphony Nova Scotia?

 Yes, the first time I saw Michael Baker hit a golf ball; VERY funny.

 What do you like to do in your spare time?

 Think about new ways to infuriate the viola section.